Overview

 Investment Advisory Agreement.
 This

-discretionary authorization gives CPP the authority to buy, sell, hold, exchange,
+discretionary authorization gives CPP the authority to buy, sell, hold, exchange, invest,

-perpetual and will remain in full force and effect until the agreement is terminated.
+remain in full force and effect until the agreement is terminated.
+CPP does not have

-CPP does not have discretionary authority on the amount of commissions that are
+discretionary authority on the amount of commissions that are charged by the

 17. VOTING CLIENT SECURITIES